-Without the volatility adjustment, the value of technical provisions before the transitional rule increases by NOK 2.6 billion.
-The transitional rule would have compensated for most of this.
+Without the volatility adjustment, the value of technical provisions before the transitional rule increases by NOK 3.8 billion.
+The transitional rule would have compensated in its entirety.
 The effect on the solvency capital and solvency margin is described in Chapter E.2 Solvency Capital Requirement and Minimum Requirement.